smbsimon/smbsimon.github.io/work.md

 ---
 graduate school research:

 - Currently, I'm working on a paper that historicizes the labor debates surrounding Electronic Death Registration for a workshop on historical data and disease organized by the Epidemy Lab at the University of Edinburgh.
-I'll be presenting part of this research at ICOHTEC-SHOT in July 2024.
+I presented part of this research at ICOHTEC-SHOT in July 2024.

 - At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
 I also presented this research in October 2023 at the Leibniz AILab's Trustworthy AI Lab.